 Purchased July 2015, reviewed August 2017, last updated May 2020

 The Nammatj 2 is a four-season Swiss Army Knife of a tent from Swedish tentmaker Hilleberg.
 Weighing in at between 5 and 6.5 pounds depending on setup, the Nammatj 2 is both reasonably light and unquestionably stout.
-It has been across Antarctica, breezed through wind warnings in the British highlands, and bikepacked across the scorching hot American southwest.
+It has been across Antarctica, breezed through wind warnings in the British highlands, and bikepacked across the scorching American southwest.
 Hilleberg has produced the Nammatj line for over 30 years, and its versatility has earned it a dedicated following.
 As OutdoorGearLab put it in their review, “If we were to have one two-person tent for everything we would choose the Nammatj.
 In short: its AMAZING.”

 I bought my Nammatj 2 after several experiences with other tents failing.
 While crossing the North Slope of Alaska in 2013, a sudden windstorm flattened our fancy ultralight tent and our entire group took refuge in an aging Stephenson Warmlite tunnel tent.
 In 2015, a windstorm in Katmai prevented us from putting our tents up at all, and we spent a night bivied above one of the Knife Creek Glaciers in the rain fly of my Marmot Aura.
 At a point, enough is enough: Alaska serves up four-season conditions year-round, and I needed a tent that could handle it.

 Hilleberg is a relatively little-known company in the United States.
 Their tents aren’t sold through the standard outdoor retailers like REI or EMS, and their products are startlingly expensive.
-But after reading page after page of praise from Hilleberg-for-lifers online, and researching the competition, I was willing to put my outdoor comfort (and wallet) on the table and take the plunge.
+But after reading page after page of praise from Hilleberg-for-lifers, and researching the competition, I was willing to put my outdoor comfort (and wallet) on the table.

 Materials and Design